preaudc/spark-maven-parent/docs/index.md

 If  you override the Spark / Hadoop dependencies, this means that your Spark application may be compiled and run with a different version of the library.

 Let's look at an example with the guava library, which version 11.0.2 is included by Hadoop:
-- no guava dependency in your Spark applications component pom.xml:
+- no guava dependency in your Spark applications component `pom.xml`:
-  - compilation is done with guava-11.0.2
+  - compilation is done with *guava-11.0.2*
-  - guava-11.0.2 jar is NOT packaged with the Spark applications component RPM
+  - *guava-11.0.2* jar is NOT packaged with the Spark applications component RPM
-  - run is executed with guava-11.0.2
+  - run is executed with *guava-11.0.2*
-- guava-28.2-jre is added in a  `<dependencies>` section in your Spark applications component pom.xml:
+- *guava-28.2-jre* is added in a  `<dependencies>` section in your Spark applications component `pom.xml`:
-  - compilation is done with guava-28.2-jre
+  - compilation is done with *guava-28.2-jre*
-  - guava-28.2-jre jar is NOT packaged with the Spark applications component RPM
+  - *guava-28.2-jre* jar is NOT packaged with the Spark applications component RPM
-  - run is executed with guava-11.0.2
+  - run is executed with *guava-11.0.2*
-- guava-28.2-jre is added in a `<dependencyManagement>` section in your Spark applications component pom.xml:
+- *guava-28.2-jre* is added in a `<dependencyManagement>` section in your Spark applications component `pom.xml`:
-  - compilation is done with guava-28.2-jre
+  - compilation is done with *guava-28.2-jre*
-  - guava-28.2-jre jar is packaged with the Spark applications component RPM
+  - *guava-28.2-jre* jar is packaged with the Spark applications component RPM
   - userClassPathFirst value in your spark-submit command:
-    - false or not defined: run is executed with guava-11.0.2
+    - false or not defined: run is executed with *guava-11.0.2*
-    - true: run is executed with guava-28.2-jre
+    - true: run is executed with *guava-28.2-jre*